-- 1. The following sites are designated Biodiversity Corridors.
+- 1. The following sites are identified as Biodiversity Corridors.
 Corridors indicated with an asterisk contain historic tree lines.
-Please refer to Map 5 above and Appendix 4. - 1) Well and Flask Walks + NW Gayton Road - 2) Rear gardens 5-41 Christchurch Hill - 3) Rear gardens between Denning and Willow Roads - 4) Rear gardens between Downshire Hill and Pilgrims Lane - 5) Heath Edge Gardens, Parliament Hill & South Hill Park - 6) Rear gardens Hampstead Hill Gardens - 7) North-western Frognal - 8) To boundary with Church Row/Perrin's Walk area - 9) Holly Hill to CR&PW boundary - 10) Shepherds Walk, Spring Walk and Spring Path - 11) To boundary with Redington Frognal Plan area - 2.
-Development proposals, where appropriate, should: - a) include measures to protect and assist in the restoration of Hampstead's tree lines and biodiversity corridors, reducing the incidence of breaks and the length of gaps. - b) consider ways to improve connectivity in Network Priority Areas (refer to Map 5 above) between the Biodiversity Corridors - c) improve networking of biodiversity and tree lines linking to green areas outside the Plan, identified by Map 5 - d) establish the quality of the existing biodiversity through relevant ecological appraisal and species surveys.
+Please refer to Map 5 above and Appendix 4. - a.
+Well and Flask Walks + NW Gayton Road - b.
+Rear gardens 5-41 Christchurch Hill - c.
+Rear gardens between Denning and Willow Roads - d.
+Rear gardens between Downshire Hill and Pilgrims Lane - e.
+Heath Edge Gardens, Parliament Hill & South Hill Park - f.
+Rear gardens Hampstead Hill Gardens - g.
+North-western Frognal - h.
+Hampstead Grove, Admirals Walk, Upper & Lower Terrace - i.
+Holly Hill to CR&PW boundary - j.
+Shepherds Walk, Spring Walk and Spring Path - k.
+Western Frognal rear gardens: Redington Road to HNF/RFNF boundary - 2.
+Development proposals, where appropriate, should: - a. include measures to protect and assist in the restoration of Hampstead's tree lines and biodiversity corridors, reducing the incidence of breaks and the length of gaps. - b. consider ways to improve connectivity in Network Priority Areas (refer to Map 5 above) between the Biodiversity Corridors - c. improve networking of biodiversity and tree lines linking to green areas outside the Plan, identified by Map 5 - d. establish the quality of the existing biodiversity through relevant ecological appraisal and species surveys.
 Applicants should show in their proposals how they plan to enhance both biodiversity and habitats. - 3.
-Trees should only be removed if there is strong justification. - 4.
-Acceptable garden buildings should be constructed on piled foundations or point supports (i.e., not reinforced concrete slab foundations).
+Trees should only be removed if there is strong justification. - Acceptable garden buildings should be constructed on piled foundations or point supports (i.e., not reinforced concrete slab foundations).

-- 4.17 Methods for improving connectivity in the network priority areas can include increasing tree canopy, soil continuity and habitat. - 4.18 The continuity of tree canopies for invertebrates above ground and soil for fungi and mycorrhizas below ground in historic tree lines is paramount.
+- 4.15 Methods for improving connectivity in the network priority areas can include increasing tree canopy, soil continuity and habitat. - 4.16 The continuity of tree canopies for invertebrates above ground and soil for fungi and mycorrhizas below ground in historic tree lines is paramount.
 Justification for removing trees might include that they are dead or dangerous, or an inappropriate 'invader' (e.g. laurel) causing distress or overcrowding to trees that are appropriate for an historic tree line in the Hampstead Plan area.
 Any pruning should attempt to preserve canopy continuity of the line and habitat.
-Trees within an historic tree line that require removal should be replaced by taller species that support a range of invertebrates, and new buildings/extensions set back to allow for future canopy growth. - 4.19 Concrete slabs permanently degrade the garden surface, reduce trees' rooting areas by removing opportunities for them to absorb oxygen, and damage the environment when removed, degrading the ability of gardens to support biodiversity.
+Trees within an historic tree line that require removal should be replaced by taller species that support a range of invertebrates, and new buildings/extensions set back to allow for future canopy growth. - 4.17 Concrete slabs permanently degrade the garden surface, reduce trees' rooting areas by removing opportunities for them to absorb oxygen, and damage the environment when removed, degrading the ability of gardens to support biodiversity.
 Permitted development does not apply in cases where the potential area of hard surface would be in excess of 5sqm, unless the householder uses porous materials or ensures that run-off is directed to a permeable surface within the grounds of the property.